CyVerse-learning-materials/DOI_request_quickstart/docs/before.md

 and data citation.
 Datasets in the CyVerse Curated Data site can store very large datasets that are difficult to transfer, upload, and download across different computers and platforms.
-CyVerse Curated data is accessible to CyVerse\'s suite of large-scale computational analysis resources, allowing users to seamlessly analyze, manage, and publish new results.
+CyVerse Curated data is accessible to CyVerse's suite of large-scale computational analysis resources, allowing users to seamlessly analyze, manage, and publish new results.